TL;DR

 Recommended output structure

-Numbered structure with the format above.
-Sensory details marked in line.
+Keep the numbered structure above.
+Sensory details marked inline.
 A “do not do” list at the bottom.
-Avoid prose-only outlines; beats are what you rehearse from.
+Avoid prose-only outlines; beats are what you rehearse from, and they are easier to reorder when something is not landing.

 How to check the output is usable